-A counting question is designed to return results that can be meaningfully counted.
+A counting question is one that returns results in which it is possible for any particular answer string to be the same for multiple endpoints.
+The Question Results grid displays a Count column that indicates how many endpoints provided each common answer.
 A counting question can have only one sensor.
-For example, Get Tanium Client Logging Level from all machines is a counting question.
-The sensor returns the value of the LogVerbosityLevel setting.
-When a managed endpoint is prompted to add its answer to the answer message, it increments the tally of the answer that its value matches.
+Get Tanium Client Logging Level from all machines is an example of a counting question, with a sensor that returns the value of the LogVerbosityLevel setting.
+When an endpoint is prompted to add its answer to the answer message, it increments the tally of the answer that its value matches.
 The Tanium Server maintains a table of answer strings.
-In many cases, like logging level, there are just a few common answers, so the question has a relatively small footprint.
+In many cases, such as the logging level, many endpoints provide just a few common answers, so the question has a relatively small footprint on the Tanium Server.

-A non-counting question has sensors that return unique strings.
+A non-counting question has sensors that return a unique answer string from each endpoint.
 For example, Get Tanium Client IP Address from all machines returns IP addresses, which are unique.
 When a Tanium Client is prompted to add its answer to the answer message, it adds a new string.
-On the Tanium Server, the data footprint for a non-counting question can be quite large.
+On the Tanium Server, the data footprint for a non-counting question can be large.

 When using the Question Builder to construct a question, you have the option to convert a counting question to a non-counting question for cases where a counting question returns the too many results answer.

-Use the AND operator in the get clause to specify multiple sensors.
-The Question Results page groups results by the first sensor, then by the next sensor, and so on.
-The following example shows a question that uses multiple sensors.
+When you construct a question, use the AND operator in the get clause to specify multiple sensors.
+The Question Results page groups results by the first sensor, then by the next sensor, and so on, as the following example illustrates.

 A parameterized sensor uses a value that you specify when entering the question in the Question Bar or Question Builder.
 The following example shows the File Exists sensor.
 The Tanium Console prompts you to specify a file path and file name.

 Another example is the High CPU Processes sensor.
 You can specify a parameter that is the number of CPU processes to return from each machine.
-Let's say you want to get the top 5 highest CPU utilizing processes.
+For example, you might want to get the top 5 highest CPU utilizing processes.
 The question has the following syntax:

 Get High CPU Process from all machines

-For sensors with multiple parameters, you can pass an ordered list separated by a comma.
-For example, if you want to see the first 10 lines from the action log for the action with ID 1, specify a parameter list as shown in the following example:
+For sensors with multiple parameters, you can specify an ordered list of comma-separated parameters.
+For example, to see the first 10 lines from the action log for the action with ID 1, specify a parameter list as follows:

 Get Tanium Action Log[1,10] from all machines